demetozturk/DKG4HCAinLVDN/README.md

 V: Measured voltage magnitude.

-### 4. OpenDSS Scenario Configuration Files
+### 4. OpenDSS Scenario Output Files
-To evaluate the network hosting capacity under varying boundary conditions, three distinct scenario configurations are required.
+To evaluate the network hosting capacity under varying boundary conditions, distinct scenario configurations are required.
 These parameters dictate the asset states during the OpenDSS power flow execution.

-Create three separate CSV files (scenario_1.csv, scenario_2.csv, scenario_3.csv) utilizing the uniform structure defined below.

-Scenario CSV Format:

-Customer: The target consumer node (e.g., H1).
+You should preprocess the output file of the OpenDSS according to the structure required by the analytical agent.

 #### Note: run openDSS for analytical_agent_2 can be implemented according to https://opendss.epri.com/PythontoOpenDSSInterface.html
 ####       expectedresults are given in the example csv file to run analytical_agent_3